SandyRodger/RB130-139/blocks.md

 time_it { "hello world" }         # It took 3.0e-06 seconds.
                                   # => nil
 ```
 Another very important use for sandwich code is resource management.
-Many OS systems require the developer to first allocate a portion of a resource and after to clean up and free that resource.
+Many OS interfaces require the developer to first allocate a portion of a resource and after to clean up and free that resource.
 Omitting this process can lead to system crashes, memory leaks and file system corruption.

 For instance: